 The need for law in society is to regulate.
 The need for regulation is to protect human interests.
 When a human interest is legally recognised, it turns into a right.
 Such right is legally protected and enforceable.
 Every right is created by a corresponding duty.
 One of the central points of discussion in legal theory is this particular concept of rights and duties.
-Along with with the two, a third concept has emerged- that of wrongs.
-Many theorists recognize these three concepts like the very basis of law.
+Along with the two, a third concept has emerged- that of wrong.
+Many theorists recognize these three concepts as the very basis of law.
 Let us discuss all the three concepts and evaluate their correlation.

 The concept of wrong is closely connected with the concept of right.
 According to Salmond, a wrong refers to the wrong act.
 Such an act is, “contrary to the rule of right and justice.”
 The word injury is derived from the word injuria which literally translates to “that which is contrary to justice”.
 Thus, the word injury is essentially a synonym of wrong.
 However, in modern usage, it is used to refer to the damage caused to either party in a legal dispute by a legally wrongful act.

 There are mainly two kinds of wrongs- moral wrong and legal wrong.

 - Moral wrong- Also known as natural wrong, a moral wrong is an act which is contrary to the rule of natural justice.
 It constitutes of acts which are morally considered to be wrong.
 For instance, a society which beliefs in respecting the elderly may consider any act which is disrespectful towards elders as a wrongful act.
 Such an act would be termed as a moral wrong.
 There lies no legal remedy for damage caused due to a moral wrong.
 A moral wrong may or may not be a legal wrong.